leighmcculloch/middleman-cdn/README.md

   * [Rackspace CloudFiles](http://www.rackspace.com/cloud/files/)
 * Select files for invalidation with regex.
 * Automatically invalidate after build.
-* Manually trigger invalidation with a single command.
+* Manually trigger invalidation with a single command on specific files.

-What's next?
-* Invalidating files only when they've changed.
+* Invalidating files only when they've changed (if you're using `s3_sync`).
-* [Open an issue](../../issues/new) if you'd like your CDN provider added.

 # Usage